mashalazhar/pamela-panel/README.md

 To begin, please run bundle install to install all gems necessary to run this app.

-Once installed, create database by running the following in your terminal:
+Once installed, let's run the following in your terminal:
 - $rails db:create (will create a database)
 - $rails db:migrate (will migrate tables into database)
 - $rails db:seed (will populate the tables in database)